nextmv-io/go-routingkit/README.md

 Go-routingkit is currently supported on Linux, MacOS (both Intel and Apple Silicon).

+## Deployment

 As go-routingkit uses cgo, any programs that use it should ensure that at runtime they can dynamically link against a C standard library version that is compatible with the version the program was built with.
 If using glibc, version 2.26 or higher is required.

+The default AWS Lambda image does not meet the version requirements for glibc.
+However, the amazonlinux 2 image provides a more recent version of glibc that is compatible with routingkit.
+To use this image, simply use the dropdown under `Runtime` to select `Provide your own bootstrap on Amazon Linux 2` when creating your lambda function.
+If creating your Lambda function with SAM, enter `provided.al2` under the `Runtime` setting.

 ## Usage